davidedomini/ScaRLib-lss-slide/content/_index.md

 * To track the development of our project we created a GitHub organization called `ScaRLib-group`
 * The main repository that contains the code is called `ScaRLib`
-* To manage the repository GitFlow was used"
+* To manage the repository GitFlow was used
   * The branch `Main` contains project releases
   * The branch `Develop` was used for ongoing development
   * For each feature a branch `feature/feature-name` was used